ReyAntonio12/monogram__project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank my family, becuase they have supported me since day one.
+I would like to thank my family because they have supported me since day one.
 My wife has been the # 1 fan of my work and she's a motivation for me to continue doing this.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>